-Title : Conforming to general health, safety and welfare in the workplace.
-Learning outcomes The learner will be able to: sment criteria arner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare.
-1 whilst carrying out work in the relevant occupational area.
+Title: Conforming to general health, safety and welfare in the workplace.
+Learning outcomes The learner will be able to: sment criteria arner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. whilst carrying out work in the relevant occupational area.
 4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: - recognising when to stop work in the face of serious and imminent danger to self and/or others - contributing to discussions and providing feedback - reporting changed circumstances and incidents in the workplace - complying with the environmental requirements of the workplace.
-4.3 Give examples of how the behaviour and actions of individuals could affect others within the workplace. ( 5 Comply with and support all organisational security arrangements and approved procedures.
-5.1 Provide appropriate support for security arrangements in accordance with approved procedures: - during the working day - on completion of the day's work - for unauthorised personnel (other operatives and the general public) - for theft.
+Give examples of how the behaviour and actions of individuals could affect others within the workplace. organisation and support all al security s and approved 5.1 Provide appropriate support for security arrangements in accordance with approved procedures: - during the working day - on completion of the day's work - for unauthorised personnel (other operatives and the general public) - for theft.
 5.2 State how security arrangements are implemented in relation to the workplace, the general public, site personnel and resources.